aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/knowledge-base/migration-from-microsoft-office-automation-to-aspose/rotating-cell-text/_index.md

 using Office = Microsoft.Office.Core;

+using System.Reflection;

-using System.Reflection;.........//Instantiate the Application object.
+//Instantiate the Application object.

 Excel.ApplicationClass ExcelApp = new Excel.ApplicationClass();